Work Experience

 Course Instructor, Department of Political Science & Munk School of Global Affairs & Public Policy, University of Toronto

-I currently focus on upper-year masters-level level seminars on International Relations, Migration Studies, and Refugee Studies.
+I taught graduate and fourth year undergrad seminars on International Relations, Migration Studies, and Refugee Studies.

 Sep 2017 - Present